uewepuep/FPVTracksideCore/RaceLib/scripts/SCRIPTING.md

 Define `standings(pilots, options)` alongside `generate()` to display a live result card that updates after each race.
 If omitted, no result card is shown for this stage.

+Standings are also automatically saved to the stage and synced to the website along with the rest of the event data.

 ```lua
 function standings(pilots, options)
     return {